LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezebox-classic.md

 !!! note

-    The 3rd Generation Squeezebox is identified as Squeezebox2 in `Settings->Player Information->Player Model`.
+    The 3rd Generation Squeezebox is identified as Squeezebox2 in `Settings -> Player Information -> Player Model`.